jerhon/honlsoft-v2/blog/2020/2020-04-18-covid-19-statistics.md

 The application I'm building is a COVID-19 dashboard.
 It uses open APIs from [The COVID Tracking Project](https://covidtracking.com/) to retrieve some simple data and present it for U.S. cases of COVID-19.

-The project is available to view via a continuous deployment powered by Netlify, [COVID-19 Statistics Application](https://hs-covid-19-stats.netlify.app/).

 Here's a screenshot of the interactive map:

 ![COVID-19 Statistics](../images/covid-19-stats.jpg)